 Roasted Boneless Turkey Breast

 • Oven: Remove from the refrigerator 1-1/2 Hours before reheating, allowing to come to room temperature for even heating.
 Remove from packaging, place roast in a baking dish and pour 1 cup of liquid (poultry or vegetable broth recommended) over the turkey.
 Cover with foil and reheat in a 325°F oven for 45-60 minutes or until heated through.
-Ideally using a meat thermometer, heat until internal temperature reaches 140 degrees.
-Time in oven will depend on how large the breast is, estimate about 15 minutes per pound.
+If you have a meat thermometer, heat to an internal temperature of 165°F. Time in oven will depend on how large the breast is, estimate about 15 minutes per pound.

 • Microwave: We do not recommend reheating whole roast turkey breast in the microwave.